I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/nf-minitape-tapeclassinitialize.md

 <p>A tape miniclass driver allocates a TAPE_INIT_DATA_EX structure on the stack, clears it with <b>TapeClassZeroMemory</b>, fills in all the appropriate members, and passes it to <b>TapeClassInitialize</b>.</p>

-<p>A tape miniclass driver calls <b>TapeClassInitialize</b> from its <b>DriverEntry</b> routine and passes driver-specific information in <i>TapeInitData</i>. <b>TapeClassInitialize</b> performs a large part of the driver initialization on behalf of the miniclass driver and insulates the miniclass driver from operating system-specific details.</p>

-<p><b>TapeClassInitialize</b> calls the tape miniclass driver for driver-specific activities required during initialization.
-For example, <b>TapeClassInitialize</b> calls the tape miniclass driver's TapeMiniVerifyInquiry routine to determine whether the driver supports a given tape device. <b>TapeClassInitialize</b> also calls the tape miniclass driver's TapeMiniExtensionInit routine to initialize the minitape extension, if the miniclass driver requested one.</p>

-<p>A tape miniclass driver allocates a TAPE_INIT_DATA_EX structure on the stack, clears it with <b>TapeClassZeroMemory</b>, fills in all the appropriate members, and passes it to <b>TapeClassInitialize</b>.</p>

 ## -requirements
 <table>
 <tr>